gaultier/blog/a_small_trick_to_improve_technical_discussions_by_sharing_code.md

 Now, we can craft the URL by first extracting the interesting parts of the git remote URL and then tacking on at the end all the URL parameters precising the location.
 I assume the git remote URL is a `ssh` URL here, again it's easy to tweak to also handle `https` URL.
 Also note that this is the part that's hosting provider specific.

-Since I am mainly using Azure DevOps (ADO) at the moment this is what I'll show.
-In ADO, the remote URL looks like this:
+Since I am mainly using Azure DevOps (ADO) and Github at the moment this is what I'll show.
+In ADO, the git remote URL looks like this:

 ```
 git@ssh.<hostname>:v3/<organization>/<directory>/<project>